mission-testronaut/testronaut-cli/README.md

 export const loginMission = `
 Visit ${process.env.URL}.
-Fill in the username field with ${process.env.USERNAME} and password field with ${process.env.PASSWORD}.
+Fill the username field with ${process.env.USERNAME}.
+Fill the password field with ${process.env.PASSWORD}.
 Submit the form.
 Wait for the dashboard to appear.
 Report SUCCESS if the dashboard is loaded, otherwise report FAILURE.